 If your business targets the 13-24 year old range, consider using Snapchat.

 Snapchat is the most unique platform in terms of posting because there is no “feed”.
 Rather, users send “snaps” to each other, as well as posting stories.
-While brand accounts have been made under personal usernames, they are often unpopular/go under the radar.
+While brand accounts have been made under personal usernames, they are often unpopular or go under the radar.

 If you make a brand account, be sure to post your snap code at the front desk of your business, on your other social media profiles, and on your website.